 High-efficiency furnaces can drain off several gallons of water on a daily basis.
 If the drain lines aren’t clear and open, the furnace will shut down.

-If your furnace vents out the side of the house, examine if anything could be blocking the intake or exhaust.
-Make sure the space doesn’t have leaves, animal nests, or snow/ice.
+If you have a furnace that vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
+Make sure the area is clear of leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
 This loss of efficiency is due to many factors, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
-Keeping your heating system maintained with routine professional tune-ups can help to reduce these factors.
-During your tune-up, your HVAC technician will clean and check over your furnace, identifying areas of concern.
+Keeping your heating system maintained with routine professional tune-ups can virtually eliminate these factors.
+During your tune-up, your maintenance technician will clean and check over your furnace, identifying areas of concern.
 They can identify failing parts in need of replacement before they become a larger problem.
-A tune-up alone could instantly improve energy efficiency by up to 30%.
+A tune-up alone may instantly improve energy efficiency by up to 30%.
 You’ll also enjoy cleaner air and a cleaner residence because your HVAC unit will be distributing clean air through a clean air filter.
-Perhaps one of the best benefits you’ll enjoy following a fall furnace or AC tune-up is lower utility bills.
-A poorly-maintained HVAC system must work much harder to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to guarantee indoor comfort.
-Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coldest months of the year.
+Perhaps one of the greatest benefits you’ll enjoy following a fall furnace or AC tune-up is lower utility bills.
+An overworked HVAC system must work much harder to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to guarantee indoor comfort.
+Because your heating system will function more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coming months.
 A Longer-Lasting HVAC System

 Your HVAC system is an important appliance with a limited lifetime.
-Depending on use, with professional maintenance you can expect your furnace and air conditioner to last between 8-18 years before you will need to install a new one.
-However, poor maintenance is one of the primary reasons for early replacement HVAC systems prior to end of average life expectancy.
+Depending on use, with professional maintenance you can expect your furnace and air conditioner to last between 8-18 years before you will need to consider replacement.
+However, poor maintenance is one of the top reasons for early replacement HVAC systems before end of average life expectancy.